kelpoon/Gradebook_Jana-Rator/README.md

 spreadsheetLink = 'CHANGE_THIS'
 ```

-Then launch the file in terminal
+Then launch the file in terminal:

 ```
 python3 rubricReaderWriter.py
 ```

+# Next Steps